 The video speaks for itself in that the changes in landscape and the views are immense, and in seeing no other travellers on the route until the very end at the constructed viewpoints, it actually felt as if we were the only people traversing the planet.
 A well-marked route with painted markers, the two hour hike wasn’t too taxing, with only some loose rock to contend with.

 Hitchhiking, considered to be a normal occurrence throughout Israel, was one of the toughest parts, taking us nearly 30 minutes to attract the attention of a local willing to transport us up the snaking road and back into Mitzpe Ramon.
 The fact our driver ended up being a serious military general who ushered us in with curt “Get in, NOW!” and who only smiled twice during the entire journey, only added to the day’s adventure.

-Why Mitzpe Ramon?
+Why Travel to Mitzpe Ramon?